lloeki/xbox_one_controller/README.md

 ## Installation

 Until I obtain an Apple Developer license and certificate, the driver is unsigned and has to be installed with kext dev mode enabled on Yosemite.
-If you don't know what that means it's probably not a good idea to go further.

 Obtain the kext either from the [releases page](https://github.com/lloeki/xbox_one_controller/releases) or by building it in Xcode.
 Place it in `/Library/Extensions/` and make sure permissions and ownership are correct.

 Easy way, in a terminal:

 ```
+sudo nvram boot-args=kext-dev-mode=1                                # disable driver signature checks
 sudo kextunload /Library/Extensions/xbox_one_controller.kext        # just to be sure
 sudo rm -rf /Library/Extensions/xbox_one_controller.kext            # just to be sure, too
 sudo cp -R ~/Downloads/or/whatever/xbox_one_controller.kext /tmp    # this should set the ownership and permissions straight